alexandrebobkov/ESP-Nodes/README.md

 # ESP-Nodes
 Eco-system of ESP32s Nodes and ATtiny85 peripherals with different functionalities.

-<p>The ESP32-Node is designed to be a low-cost solution for experimenting with embedded and IoT devices.
+<p>The ESP32-Node is designed to be a low-cost, vanila, solution for experimenting with embedded and IoT devices.
 The ESP32-Node is intended to College students taking Electronics program or advanced users who are looking for functional ESP32 embedded board with minimal size.</p>

 <img alt="ESP32-Node PCB" src="https://github.com/alexandrebobkov/ESP-Nodes/blob/main/assets/ESP32-Node-001.jpg" width="50%"/>